HimoriK/book/src/ch03-05-control-flow.md

 printed after the `^C`, depending on where the code was in the loop when it received the interrupt signal.

-Fortunately, Rust also provides a way to break out of a loop using code.
 You can place the `break` keyword within the loop to tell the program when to stop executing the loop.
 Recall that we did this in the guessing game in the [“Quitting After a Correct Guess”][quitting-after-a-correct-guess]<!-- ignore --> section of Chapter 2 to exit the program when the user won the game by